| .: Schedule of EventsFriday, October 20, 2006All times listed are 24 hour CST, unless you're always late, in which case

 what is necessary to protect themselves when disclosing sensitive

+information.
 Rights Under Attack: The Captain Powers Story by Amy H. Sturgis, Ph.D.
+On the eve of its twentieth anniversary, Amy considers the first science

 fiction television series by J. Michael Straczynski (of later Babylon 5